 Once you have completed the necessary searches, you need to analyse the results and consider their impact on your proposed branding strategy.

 Trade mark law applies to both identical and ‘confusingly similar’ marks, so a mark does not need to be identical to a pre-existing one to run into difficulties.
 The concept of ‘confusingly similar’ is a thorny one and has been tested extensively in the Courts.
-Legal advice is required to assess whether your proposed branding would be deemed ‘confusingly similar’ to any pre-existing mark revealed by your trade mark searches.
-That assessment requires an appreciation of the relevant statutory provisions and an understanding of the extensive case law.
+Legal advice is required to determine whether your proposed branding would be deemed ‘confusingly similar’ to any pre-existing mark revealed by your trade mark searches.

 If the search reveals that your branding is already in use, don’t panic.
 If you are at an early stage and able to rebrand, our solicitors will advise whether it is necessary to do so.
 If you do not want to rebrand – because you are already trading, for example – you may have other options.
 You might be able to modify your branding to limit the impact of the pre-existing mark.
 Alternatively, our trade mark solicitors will consider challenging the validity of the earlier mark or seeking a co-existence agreement with the trade mark owner, whereby you agree to use the branding only in agreed circumstances.